Kava-Labs/kava/migrate/v0_14/rollback.md

 * The database that contains the state of the previous chain (in ~/.kvd/data by default)
 * The priv_validator_state.json file of the validator (in ~/.kvd/data by default)

-If you don't have the database data, the Kava developer team or another validator will share a copy of the database via Amazon s3 or similar service.
+If you don't have the database data, the Kava developer team or another validator will share a copy of the database via Amazon s3 a similar service.
 You will be able to download a copy of the data and verify it before starting your node.
-If you don't have priv_validator_state.json file, you will not have double sign protection on the first block.
+If you don't have the backup priv_validator_state.json file, you will not have double sign protection on the first block.
 If this is the case, it's best to consult in the validator discord before starting your node.

 ## Restoring state procedure